constiny/COVID19/README.md

 ### Pipeline

-Before merge everyday data, we need to double check data on consistency.
-Figure out some data were build on inconsist city name.
+Before merge everyday data, we need to double-check data on consistency.
+Figure out some data built on inconsistent city names.

 | city | March 26, 2020 |
 |--------------------------|----|